romanoroth/ZaptecCSVExporter/README.md

 - Fetch energy consumption data specifically for Zaptec devices via the Zaptec API.
 - Calculate energy costs for high fare and low fare periods.
-- Output detailed analysis of high and low fare energy usage into a CSV file.
+- Output detailed analysis of high and low fare energy usage into a CSV file and the console.
 - Handle time zone conversions and adjustments for daylight saving time.

 ## Prerequisites